-The amount of compensation available in a failure-to-yield claim will depend on the extent of your injuries and what impact they will have on your life moving forward.
+The amount of compensation available in a failure-to-yield claim will depend on the extent of your injuries.
+Also on what impact they will have on your life moving forward.
 As your attorneys, we will calculate the full extent of your injuries and other losses in addition to gathering evidence of fault for the accident.
 We will compile a strong case to present to insurers along with your demands for fair compensation.
-If the insurer refuses to agree to a reasonable settlement, the attorneys at Sam & Ash, LLP will be ready to file a formal lawsuit on your behalf and fight for justice for you in court.
+If the insurer refuses to agree to a reasonable settlement, the attorneys at Sam & Ash Injury Law will be ready to file a formal lawsuit on your behalf and fight for justice for you in court.

 Talk to a Las Vegas Failure-To-Yield Attorney Today

-Contact an experienced car accident lawyer as soon as possible after suffering a serious injury in a Las Vegas car accident caused by a driver’s failure to yield.
-At Sam & Ash, LLP, we have years of experience as Nevada car accident attorneys representing injured people who were in difficult situations just like you.
+Contact an experienced car accident lawyer as soon as possible after suffering a serious injury in a Las Vegas car crash caused by a driver’s failure to yield.
+At Sam & Ash Injury Law, we have years of experience as Nevada personal injury attorneys representing injured people who were in difficult situations just like you.

 Call us today or contact us online for a free, no-obligation review of your accident and legal options.
 We will listen to you, discuss what compensation may be available, and help you evaluate your best options.
 We’ve stood up for What’s Right for many car accident victims and we’re here to help you too.
 Call us now.